 Finding the right place to tie the knot can be difficult if you’re looking for a unique wedding venue that fits with your personality as a couple.
-Luckily, we’ve managed to find the best forts, treehouses, museums, wildlife parks, crypts, landmarks, forests and moated castles that you’ll fall in love with.
+Luckily, we’ve managed to find the best forts, treehouses, museums, wildlife parks, crypts, landmarks, forests and moated castles (and everything in between!) that you’ll fall in love with.

 We’ve split our pick of the most unusual wedding venues into regions across the UK.
 Sift through these stunning unique wedding locations and find the perfect one near you.